Mary Reilly (film): Critical response

 Mary Reilly holds a 26% approval rating on Rotten Tomatoes, based on 43 reviews, with an average rating of 4.3/10.
 The website's critical consensus states: "Mary Reilly looks good and has its moments but overall, the movie borders on boredom."
 On Metacritic, the film has a score of 44 based on 22 critics' reviews, indicating "mixed or average reviews".

 Criticisms expressed the film lacked suspense and chemistry between its leads.
 David Ansen of Newsweek wrote, "Overtly Freudian (not for nothing is Mary first seen bearing a squirming eel into the kitchen), the movie wants to explore the dark alleys of Victorian sexuality, with Jekyll as Superego and Hyde as Id, and Mary caught in the middle, confronting her primal horror.
 This isn't dumb, but it plays out as academically as it sounds, without a shred of true terror and with only the most muted sexual charge."
 Entertainment Weekly's Owen Gleiberman commented, "Instead of tapping the theatrical heart of the material, Frears and Hampton reduce the three major characters to drawing-room stiffs who sit around explaining their passion instead of acting on it."

 Janet Maslin of The New York Times observed, "Clearly Ms. Roberts has the makings of a serious actress and the wherewithal to become one, but Mary Reilly offers a vehicle that is unrelievedly grim.
 The greatest demands placed on her here are sustaining a brogue and pronouncing 'laboratory' with the emphasis on the second syllable."

-One of the few critics to muster praise was Roger Ebert, who awarded the film three out of four stars.
-Ebert felt the story "is in some ways more faithful to the spirit of Robert Louis Stevenson's original story than any of the earlier films based on it, because it's true to the underlying horror.
+Gene Siskel and Roger Ebert were some of the few critics who could muster praise for the film, collectively giving it two thumbs up.
+In his written review, Ebert awarded it three out of four stars, feeling the story "is in some ways more faithful to the spirit of Robert Louis Stevenson's original story than any of the earlier films based on it, because it's true to the underlying horror.
 This film is not about makeup or special effects, or Hyde turning into the Wolf Man.
-It's about a powerless young woman who feels sympathy for one side of a man's nature, and horror of the other."
+It's about a powerless young woman who feels sympathy for one side of a man's nature, and horror of the other".
+On their syndicated review series Siskel & Ebert, Siskel described the film as "a touching love story in a marvelous production".
+He compared it favorably to Frears' Prick Up Your Ears, feeling both films showed the director's affinity for the marginal characters in society.
+He went on to say that “he sees [Mary Reilly] as a marginal character … and also [Dr. Jekyll], who has to hide his passion".

 Multiple critics said Roberts and Malkovich were "miscast".
-Ebert disagreed with these stances as well, deeming the performances "subtle and well-controlled", noting Malkovich in particular as "quiet but simmering with anger".
+Ebert disagreed with these stances, deeming the performances "subtle and well-controlled", noting Malkovich in particular as "quiet but simmering with anger".